mdolab/MACH-Aero/machAeroTutorials/aero_adflow_polar.rst

 An exhaustive list of the ADflow options and their descriptions can be found in :doc:`ADflow options<adflow:options>`.
 We will not go over every option here, as they are outlined in the previous example.
 However, we will highlight the option that has been changed for this case.
-This option is the "infchangecorrection" option.
+This option is the ``infchangecorrection`` option.
-This option causes the change in the freestream velocity to be added to every cell in the mesh whenever alpha is updated.
+This option causes the change in the freestream velocity to be added to every cell in the mesh whenever ``alpha`` is updated.
 This produces a significant improvement in the convergence of the implicit solver algorithms in the code, in particular the full Newton-Krylov algorithm.

 Create solver